Get a free SCARS short story. Sign up for News & Goodies from YA Author Cheryl Rainfield

 I love to read.
 Books nurture me, helped me survive the abuse I endured as a child and teen.
 I also love to write.
 I write fantasy books and edgy, realistic fiction for teens.

 My fantasy books often hold hope that I need, and feel others might need, too, while my realistic fiction is gritty, intense, and emotional.
 All of my books have fragments of the abuse I experienced.
 I write about some of the harsh things teens go through...things that I think shouldn't be hidden.
 But I also write about healing, hope, and love, and finding courage and strength.

-In STAINED, my upcoming YA novel from Harcourt (2013), Sarah, who has a port wine stain and some body image issues, is abducted and must find a way to rescue herself.
+In STAINED (A Bank Street College Best Book of the Year (2014), Sarah thinks she knows what fear is--until she's abducted and must find a way to rescue herself.
 Like Sarah, I was often imprisoned for long periods of time as a child, had my life threatened, and had to rely on my own strength to survive.